 You need to be careful when transferring an IRA, because you could create additional taxes if you switch IRA types between a traditional IRA and a Roth IRA.
 In general, you want to keep the same kind of account.
 That is, you’ll want to transfer funds from a traditional IRA to another or from a Roth IRA to another, rather than from a traditional IRA to a Roth IRA or vice versa.

-If you’re changing account types, it could create significant tax liabilities, and you need to be fully informed about those before making any moves.
+If you’re changing account types, it could create significant tax liabilities, and you need to be fully informed about those before making any transfers.

 What is the difference between an IRA and a Roth IRA?